 Someone addicted to gambling does not usually become an addict his or her first time to engage in gaming.
-Like all addictions, even for compulsive gamblers, gambling addiction is a progressive disorder, which starts with the recreational activity, and progresses to pathological (or problem) gambling.
-Engaging in this behavior repeatedly can quickly become a compulsive behavior or addiction.
+Like all addictions, even for compulsive gamblers, gambling addiction is a progressive disorder.
+It starts with the recreational activity and progresses to pathological (or problem) gambling.
+Of course, engaging in this behavior repeatedly can quickly become a compulsive behavior or addiction.

 Pathological Gambling and Problem Gambling

 Pathological gambling behavior is dangerous and essentially the equivalent of gambling addiction.
-It is classified as an impulse control disorder, and there are ten defining criteria for identification of a pathological gambler.
+It is classified as an impulse control disorder.
+In fact, there are ten defining criteria for identification of a pathological gambler.

 These criteria include:

-- Preoccupation with gambling, which includes reliving past gambling experiences, planning the next gambling venture, and thinking of ways to get financing for more gaming.
+- Preoccupation with gambling, which includes reliving past gambling experiences and planning the next gambling venture.
+The gambler is always preoccupied with thinking of ways to get financing for more gaming.